The Cloud Optimist

 print(result or i)

 It’s already much clearer!
-Not only did we shrink the number of lines by half, our if checks are now cristal clear and don’t let any rooms for misinterpretation.
+Not only did we shrink the number of lines by half, our if checks are now crystal clear and don’t let any rooms for misinterpretation.
 Plus, we can easily change the value of any of the numbers if we need to without having to look for all its occurrences.
 Last but not least, if we ever need to add yet another condition for multiples of 7, we’ll simply have to add two new lines without changing the rest of the code!

 We can finally see how this simple FizzBuzz test is so interesting.
 We were able to test one’s ability to use simple algorithmic principles, but also to check his way of thinking when being confronted to a problem, and if he is able to produce a code that takes care of its future.